ESG Topics A-Z

 To PepsiCo:

-We need to hire and retain the most talented and capable people across all levels and functions globally to make PepsiCo a Faster, Stronger, Better company.
-This means attracting women and providing career paths that enable women to achieve their ambitions with our company.
+We need to hire and retain the most talented and capable people across the organization globally to make PepsiCo a Faster, Stronger and Better company.
+This means attracting, retaining and developing women and helping them achieve their career aspirations.

 To the World: